hinance/hinance/README.md

 ### Patching Step

-On this step user can modify scraped data in terms of accounts, transactions, orders, etc.
+On the patching step user can modify scraped data in terms of accounts, transactions, orders, etc.
 It comes in handy when some small amount of information is missing on the websites (like refunds, or gift cards operations), or if you want to adjust scraped data in some other way to assist further steps.